kinostl/Automatic-Liberation-Map/README.md

 This is its own section because it is.
 This is what a node looks like.
 It contains a lot of information.
 Well, it looks something like this anyway.
 Anything thats obviously a filler word like `threat` or `alarm test` or `lock` is because the default getEncounter currently just returns the string its passed unless its alarm in which case it does a little logic for the getEncounters() function down the line. getEncounters() should probably be renamed to something more generic like getRoomDescription().
 This is very muddy.
 Like MUD the software.

+Its all very much output made for Progbot to interact with or any other bot that can receive emojis and spit out outputs somehow.
+This usually means Discord but I don't know what the future is.
+This might be more like a normal dictionary or something or left up to the implementer to decide what to do with but for right now I want this here instead of there.
+It might turn into a translation layer or something but thats over complicating something that very likely has a narrow usecase.

 > **Misty Frost** *Level 2 fight*
 >
 > **Countdown** 8